Know Before You Go!

 See the link HERE for more information on the Villa

 Our wedding ceremony will be a truly special moment, officiated by our dear friend Oliver Stroh.
 Taking place at Villa Masia Casanova, the ceremony will be held on the evening of Thursday the 7th.
-There will be a cocktail hour, followed by dinner, and the after party is still up in the air (let us know your ideas!).
+See the timeline page for details!

 To travel to Spain, all U.S. citizens need a valid passport with at least three months of validity beyond the intended date of departure.
 If your passport is set to expire soon or you don't have one, it's important to start the process early.
 You can apply for or renew your passport through the U.S. Department of State's Passport Services.
 Routine processing typically takes 8–11 weeks, while expedited service (for an additional fee) takes approximately 5–7 weeks.
 We recommend checking your passport status and applying as soon as possible to avoid any last-minute delays.